robdmc/consecution/README.md

 * An easy-to-use pipeline abstraction inspired by <a href="http://storm.apache.org/releases/current/Tutorial.html"> Apache Storm Topologies</a>
 * Designed to simplify building ETL pipelines that are robust and easy to test
 * Simple processing nodes are wired together to form a DAG, and fed with a python iterable
-* Synchronous, single-thread execution is designed to run efficiently on a single core
+* Synchronous, single-threaded execution is designed to run efficiently on a single core
 * Pure-python implementation with optional requirements that are needed only for graph visualization
 * Written with 100% test coverage